Explore Little Venice: A guide to scenic London canal walks

 Get to know Little Venice better with a guided walking tour

-Whether you’re flying solo or exploring as a group, our walking tours are the best way to see and understand a place like Little Venice.
+Whether you’re flying solo or exploring as a group, a London Walks tour’s the best way to see and understand a place like Little Venice.
 Our Little Venice walk takes a circular route, beginning and ending at Warwick Avenue underground station.
 We also take a different route.
 Our Regents Canal walk starts in Little Venice and ends in Camden Town.
 Come and join us!

 Pippa Jackson